 Death, Drugs & Deceit: A Timeline of the Murdaugh Family Mystery

-On July 14, 2022, Alex Murdaugh was charged with murder for the June 2021 deaths of his wife and son.
+On March 3, 2023, Alex Murdaugh was sentenced to life in prison after being found guilty of the June 2021 murders of his wife and son.

 AP Photo/Mic Smith

 Lawyer Alex Murdaugh walks into his bond hearing, Thursday, Sept.
 16, 2021, in Varnville, S.C.
 Murdaugh surrendered Thursday to face insurance fraud and other charges after state police said he arranged to have himself shot in the head so that his son would get a $10 million life insurance payout.

 Alex Murdaugh made national news in June 2021 after his wife, Margaret, and their son, Paul, were discovered dead on the family’s South Carolina estate.
 But the double homicide was one of the many dark mysteries and problems plaguing the family — both past and present — that were about to come to light.

 On July 14, 2022, Murdaugh was charged for murder for the deaths of his wife and son.
 On March 2, 2023, he was found guilty and was convicted on all four counts that he was facing — two counts of murder and two counts of possession of a weapon in the commission of a violent crime.
 He will spend the rest of his life in prison.